More Interpreted Languages: Tcl, Lua, JavaScript, Io

 null

-"" nil null nil
+undef nil null

 null test

-conditional expression expr $x > 0 ? $x : -$x none x > 0 ? x : -x if(x > 0, x, -x)
+conditional expression $x > 0 ? $x : -$x none x > 0 ? x : -x

 arithmetic and logic